Declaring the sale of a new means of transport (for non-VAT registered persons)

 You must have a private eSpace (Pdf, 3.49 Mb) on the MyGuichet.lu platform.

-The procedure with authentication using a LuxTrust product or eID has many features that are not available for the procedure without authentication.
+The procedure with authentication using a LuxTrust product or an eID has many features that are not available for the procedure without authentication.

 • track your application online and view electronic messages from the administration in your personal dashboard;

-• view the history of all your previous applications.
+• view all of your previous applications.

 How do I get a LuxTrust product?
 (French, Pdf, 370 Kb)